To determine your eligibility to vote in a provincial election or byelection, choose one of the following:

-*The six-month residency rule is waived for students, the military and some public servants.
+*The six-month residency rule is waived for students

 When do I apply?

 Before an election is called, and if you will be away for at least a month, you can submit an application to Elections Manitoba.
-Your name will be placed on the Absentee Voters registry, and forwarded to your returning officer when an election is called.
-The returning officer will then send you an absentee ballot, a list of candidates and instructions.
+Your name will be placed on the Absentee Voters registry, and forwarded to your returning office once it opens.
+The returning office will then send you an absentee ballot, a list of candidates and instructions.

-After an election is called, apply to the returning officer in your home electoral division.
-Or go to any returning office in Manitoba and have your application and copies of your identification sent to the returning officer in your electoral division.
+Once the returning office for your electoral division is open for an election, you can submit your application there.
+Or go to any returning office in Manitoba and have your application and copies of your identification sent to the returning office in your electoral division.
 Addresses for returning offices will be published in local newspapers, on this website, or can be obtained by contacting us.
-The returning officer will then send you an absentee ballot, a list of candidates and instructions.
+The returning office will then send you an absentee ballot, a list of candidates and instructions.

 How do I apply?